-50. Daily observations of the opacity from SN-25 shall be conducted by personnel trained and certified in EPA Reference Method 9.
+50. Daily observations of the opacity from SN-25 shall be conducted by personnel familiar with the permittee's visible emission.
 The permittee shall accept such observations for demonstration of compliance.
-Such observations shall be conducted at particular times when violations are likely to occur (i.e. during startup and shutdown).
+The permittee shall maintain personnel trained in EPA Reference Method 9.
 If visible emissions which appear to be in excess of the permitted opacity are detected, the permittee shall immediately take action to identify the cause of the visible emissions, implement corrective action, and document that visible emissions did not appear to be in excess of the permitted opacity following the corrective action.
 The permittee shall maintain records which contain the following items in order to demonstrate compliance with this specific condition.
 These records shall be updated daily, kept on site, made available to Department personnel upon request, and submitted every six months in accordance with the requirements of General Provision #7.
+[Regulation 19 §19.705 and 40 CFR Part 52, Subpart E]